dnwillia-work/dnwillia-work/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/fortran/fortran-original.svg" title="Fortran" alt="Fortran" width="40" height="40"/>&nbsp;
 </div>

-I've been around a while, so there are things that don't have icons like c-shell, shell and Pascal.
+I've been around a while, so there are things that don't have icons like c-shell and Pascal.

 ## :hammer_and_wrench: Software tools

+I've also used a number of tools over the years too.
+Here's a few of those:

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original-wordmark.svg" title="Git" **alt="Git" width="40" height="40"/>